5 Key points:

 Patients who suffer from overactive bladder (OAB) complain of frequent urination both day and night.
 They often experience strong urge to urinate at inconvenient and unpredictable times and may even leak urine before reaching a toilet (urge incontinence).
 This causes embarrassment, poor self-esteem and affect their quality of life.

 Overactive bladder afflicts men and women equally.
 Some 15% of the population suffer from OAB, the prevalence being higher in older patients.
 The cause is unknown, but common aggravating factors include excess caffeine intake, cold weather and mental stress.
-Many elderly men with prostate enlargement (BPH) also tend to develop OAB symptoms.
+Elderly men with prostate enlargement (BPH) also tend to develop OAB symptoms.

 The diagnosis of OAB is made after excluding underlying causes such as: